rake-compiler/rake-compiler-dock/README.md

 It is wrapped as a gem for easier setup, usage and integration and is based on lightweight Docker containers.
 It is also more reliable, since the underlying docker images are versioned and immutable.

+## Supported platforms

+The following platforms are supported for cross-compilation by rake-compiler-dock:

+- `aarch64-linux` and `aarch64-linux-gnu`
+- `aarch64-linux-musl`
+- `arm-linux` and `arm-linux-gnu`
+- `arm-linux-musl`
+- `arm64-darwin`
+- `jruby`
+- `x64-mingw-ucrt`
+- `x64-mingw32`
+- `x86-linux` and `x86-linux-gnu`
+- `x86-linux-musl`
+- `x86-mingw32`
+- `x86_64-darwin`
+- `x86_64-linux` and `x86_64-linux-gnu`
+- `x86_64-linux-musl`

+### Windows

+`x64-mingw-ucrt` should be used for Ruby 3.1 and later on windows. `x64-mingw32` should be used for Ruby 3.0 and earlier.
+This is to match the [changed platform of RubyInstaller-3.1](https://rubyinstaller.org/2021/12/31/rubyinstaller-3.1.0-1-released.html).

+### GNU and Musl

+Platform names with a `*-linux` suffix are aliases for `*-linux-gnu`, since the Rubygems default is to assume `gnu` if no libc is specified.

+Some C extensions may not require separate GNU and Musl builds, in which case it's acceptable to ship a single `*-linux` gem to cover both platforms.

+The `*-linux-gnu` and `*-linux-musl` platform name suffixes require Rubygems 3.3.22 or later (or Bundler 2.3.21 or later) at installation time.
+Ruby version 3.0 and later ship with a sufficient Rubygems version, but versions compatible with earlier Rubies are:

+- ruby: "2.7", rubygems: "3.4.22"
+- ruby: "2.6", rubygems: "3.4.22"
+- ruby: "2.5", rubygems: "3.3.26"
+- ruby: "2.4", rubygems: "3.3.26"

 ## Installation

 Install docker [following the instructions on the docker website](https://docs.docker.com/engine/install/) ... or install [docker-toolbox for Windows and OSX](https://github.com/docker/toolbox/releases) or boot2docker on [Windows](https://github.com/boot2docker/windows-installer/releases) or [OS X](https://github.com/boot2docker/osx-installer/releases) .